 Clover is Boxer's companion, a "stout motherly mare approaching middle life, who had never quite got her figure back after her fourth foal" (1.3).
-She is a good-natured horse, just as loyal and strong of spirit as Boxer, even if she doesn’t possess the same physical strength.
-She continually warns him not to over-exert himself, though Boxer never listens to her.
+Ouch.
+That was way harsh, Orwell.

-Though Clover is an extremely loyal horse, it seems that she has slightly more capacity for doubt than her companion.
 When the pigs begin sleeping in beds, she thinks that she remembers a rule against animals sleeping in beds.
-Since Clover can't read, Muriel the horse reads her the (modified) commandment, "No animal may sleep in a bed with sheets" (6.13).
-Clover is obviously right to be suspicious.
-The only problem is that she doesn’t have enough faith in her memory or herself; the result is that she has no choice but to be gullible and convinced by the pigs.
+Since Clover can't read, Muriel the horse reads her the commandment, "No animal may sleep in a bed with sheets" (6.13).
+But Clover is actually right—the commandment did say that animals couldn't sleep in beds.
+It was modified to "a bed with sheets" later.
+The problem is that Clover isn't equipped to fight back against the pigs.

 As Clover looked down the hillside her eyes filled with tears.
 If she could have spoken her thoughts, it would have been to say that this was not what they had aimed at when they had set themselves years ago to work for the overthrow of the human race.
 These scenes of terror and slaughter were not what they had looked forward to on that night when old Major first stirred them to rebellion.
 (7.30)